kkartas/ETLForge/paper/paper.md

 ## Discussion

 ETLForge addresses a specific gap in the ETL testing ecosystem by unifying data generation and validation under a single schema, but makes deliberate trade-offs compared to specialized tools.
 Unlike Great Expectations [@GreatExpectations2023], ETLForge does not provide data profiling, drift detection, or advanced statistical validations such as distributional analysis.
-Unlike pandera [@Pandera2023], it lacks integration with Python type checkers and advanced pandas DataFrame validation patterns.
+Unlike pandera [@Pandera2023], it lacks integration with Python type checkers and advanced pandas DataFrame validation patterns, and it offers a simpler, configuration-first interface instead of pandera's rich, code-centric API for validation and example data synthesis.
 ETLForge prioritizes simplicity and schema consistency over advanced analytical features, making it particularly well-suited for teams that need synchronized test data generation and validation without the complexity of enterprise-grade data quality platforms.

 The framework currently has several technical limitations that constrain its applicability: